-Article 17 - Monitoring and evaluation
+Monitoring and evaluation

-- DG HR shall be responsible for monitoring the effective implementation and compliance with this Decision within the Commission and shall ensure that it is applied consistently by: - regular contacts with the HR Business Correspondents; - e) consultation of the COPEC, the Joint Committee on Prevention and Protection at Work, the security and hygiene committees, and the Joint Committee on Hybrid Working; - f) issuing the Guidelines referred to in Article 2(1). - 2.
-DG HR shall perform an evaluation of the implementation of this Decision by 30 September 2023.
-On the basis of that evaluation, the Commission shall assess whether adjustments to this Decisions are required, after concertation with the trade unions. - DG HR shall monitor the use of hybrid working, including as regards gender.
+The Appointing Authority shall be responsible for monitoring the effective implementation and compliance with this Decision within EMSA and shall ensure that it is applied consistently by:

+- (a) regular contacts with the other Units across the agency; - (b) consultation of the Joint Committee; - (c) implementing the Guidelines referred to in Article 2(1). - The Appointing Authority shall perform an evaluation of the implementation of this Decision within 18 months from the date of the entry into force of this Decision. - The Human Resources and Internal Support Unit shall monitor the use of hybrid working, including as regards gender.
 Where relevant, it shall analyse the options to encourage the equal use of teleworking by men and women.

-Article 18 - Repeal and consequences of repeal
+Repeal and consequences of repeal